blekerfeld/donut/DIS.md

 Uppercase letters can be used as variables that later can be changed by the phonological rules.
 The two level compiler automatically outputs in lowercase on the surface.
 The past participle example uses an uppercase **D** as a variable, that is changed to either **d** or **t** depending on the phonological context.

 If a certain letter is not used as a variable in a phonological rule, it can be used to avoid changes by phonological rules, most of the time the lexical form of some words may need such a letter.
-In Dutch, for example, all *e*'s are doubled in ceratin phonological context (lezen -> lees), if this needs to be avoided (i.e. in **schilderen* -> *schilderde* **not** *schildeerde*), the lexical form can be `schildEren`, that way that E does not get affected.
+In Dutch, for example, all *e*'s are doubled in certain phonological context (lezen -> lees), if this needs to be avoided (i.e. in **schilderen* -> *schilderde* **not** *schildeerde*), the lexical form can be `schildEren`, that way that E does not get affected.

 Future versions of DIS might have a different notation for variables, for example something like `&d`.